What is ACT-SAT Test Optional?

 Does Submitting Scores Give An Advantage

-With the class of 2021 application cycle now complete, we have data that indicates at some universities there was indeed an admission edge to those applying with ACT or SAT scores.
+We now have data that indicates at some universities there was indeed an admission edge to those applying with ACT or SAT scores.
 Overall they tend to be more selective institutions.
 Frankly, I feel if colleges really want to even the playing field for applicants, they should be forthcoming on data that indicates how they make their decisions.
 Few do.

 Fordham University (NY) is one of the transparent schools.
 The data they released for admissions for the class of 2021 shows that while 64% of their 45,000 applicants chose to not submit test scores in the fall of 2020, the students who did apply with test scores were admitted at a greater rate.
 The increase rate of admission for those with tests was 28.7%.